Stephenson Smart’s business structure planning service can help grow and flourish your business, while maximizing your profit.

 Business structure planning is extremely important and determining the right structure for your business depends on many factors.
 At Stephenson Smart we aim to get a thorough understanding of both your short term needs and your long-term business goals, and recommend the structure that will best deliver your goals now and in the future.

 We have particular expertise in the tax treatment of Limited Companies versus unincorporated structures, such as partnerships and sole traders.
 We can also advise on share structures and if there are different shareholders, consider whether a Shareholders’ Agreement may be beneficial.

 The four common forms of business structures are:

-This is the simplest way of trading.
-There are only a few formalities to trading this way, the most important of which is informing HM Revenue & Customs when you start trading.
+The simplest way and only a few formalities attached, the most important of which is informing HM Revenue & Customs when you start trading.

 A limited liability partnership is legally similar to a company.
 It is administered like a company in all aspects apart from taxation.
 In this, it is treated like a partnership.
 They are particularly suitable for medium and large-sized partnerships.